jeredw/eniac-chess/easm.md

 Scintilating stuff.
 This patch works as follows: The initiating pulse goes to program line 1-1, which is wired to the printer program input.
 The printer switches are set to punch only the lower half of accumulator 13, punching the second five digits of an 80 digit punch card.
 The printer program output goes to program line 1-2, which is connected to program input 5 of accumulator 13.
 That program is set by switches to increment, and the output pulse is wired back to program line 1-1.

+## Enter EASM
 This sort of thing gets very tedious very quickly with larger ENIAC programs.
 It would help to be able to label things and have the computer keep track of the underlying resource assignments.
-This is [`vm-dev/print-naturals-2.easm`](vm-dev/print-naturals.easm)
+This was the initial purpose of easm, the ENIAC Assembler.
+We can rewrite the above in easm syntax as [`vm-dev/print-naturals-2.easm`](vm-dev/print-naturals.easm)
 ```
 # print integers, let easm take care of things